hackbrightacademy/explore-python/contents/basics-1.rst

 Functions
 =========

-A `function` is something that can take *in* objects, *do something* with those objects, and then *output* an object.
+A :term:`function` is something that can take *in* objects, *do something* with those objects, and then *output* an object.
 So far, you've encountered two functions --- `print` and `type`.
 You've been using `print` to get Python to output and display information on the screen and `type` to get an object's class.
-Both functions are `built-in functions` --- functions that Python has already created for you, as a convenience.
+Both functions are :term:`built-in functions` --- functions that Python has already created for you, as a convenience.
 This is another reason why software engineers like Python so much!

 .. note:: You can also create your own functions